marckean/marcseparation/_docs/53-general_events_2022.md

 > Friday, January 28, 2022

-I get a text from Alex demanding the kids come back - this is even after our original agreement with the kids where they are to spend the [last weekend of the school holidays with me](/marcseparation/general_events_2022/#last-weekend-of-school-holidays-2022).
+I get a text from Alex demanding the kids come back - this is even after our original agreement with the kids where they are to spend this [last weekend of the school holidays with me](/marcseparation/general_events_2022/#last-weekend-of-school-holidays-2022).

 She expects me to drop the kids back on the Friday, January 28, 2022 (I ignore this first text):